 Faraday Future's Chinese founder completes personal bankruptcy process

+In a stock exchange filing, however, Leshi said it had not heard from Jia regarding a compensation plan or a related arrangement.
+It added it was unable to verify whether shareholders would be compensated.

-The entrepreneur is well-known in China for building a video-streaming business into an electronics manufacturer, before starting Faraday Future with a stated ambition to overtake U.S. electric vehicle leader Tesla Inc TSLA.O.
+The entrepreneur is well-known in China for building a video-streaming business into an electronics manufacturer, before starting Faraday Future with a stated ambition to overtake U.S. electric vehicle (EV) maker Tesla Inc TSLA.O.

 However, the cash-intensive enterprise left Jia filing for bankruptcy in October with personal net debt of around $2 billion.
-To date, Faraday Future has only produced a small amount of test models.
+To date, Faraday Future has only produced a small number of test models.

 In a post on Chinese social media platform Weibo, the former executive said the bankruptcy process ended on June 26, and apologised to investors and creditors for any financial loss.

-Jia, currently "Chief Product and User-Eco Officer" of Faraday Future, also said fundraising for the EV maker "is going well".
+Jia, currently "Chief Product and User-Eco Officer" of Faraday Future, also said fundraising for the EV maker was "going well".
 The automaker plans to "quickly complete its IPO programme soon," Jia said without elaborating.

 ((Y.Sun@thomsonreuters.com; +86 10 66271262; Reuters Messaging: y.sun.thomsonreuters.com@reuters.net))